mwinel/sea-notes-saas-starter-kit/docs/invoice-generation-guide.md

    ```

    This script will:
-   - Test the connection to DigitalOcean Serverless Inference
+   - Test the connection to the Serverless Inference API
    - Generate a sample invoice
    - Save the results to `scripts/output/` directory